SonaliPatankar/C-_Assignment/README.md

 writer.h: Manages writing data to files.

 ## Directories
-**inputfiles**: Stores input files like .stl **outputfiles**: Stores output files such as .txt which contains coordinates for half setion view
+-**inputfiles**: Stores input files like .stl

+-**outputfiles**: Stores output files such as .txt which contains coordinates for half setion view